 What the various types of lending in the non-standard market have in common is that there is a high level of service included within the products when compared with more mainstream products.

-Types of non-standard lending include home credit, credit unions, the Social Fund, pawnbroking, payday lending, certain types of credit card, certain types of personal loan and certain types of mortgage.
+Types of non-standard lending include home credit, credit unions, the Social Fund, pawnbroking, payday lending, certain types of credit card, certain types of personal loan, certain types of car finance and certain types of mortgage.

-Provident Financial operates predominantly in two of these types of lending: home credit and credit cards.
+Provident Financial operates predominantly in three of these types of lending: home credit, credit cards and car finance and started an online instalment lending business, Satsuma Loans, in 2013.

 Lending to those of modest means has a long history.
 During the industrial revolution 'tallymen' (so-called because they kept a tally, or record, of the repayments collected – often making a physical mark with a knife on a 'tally stick') would sell cloth or boots to working people and spread the cost by collecting the repayments weekly.
 In 1880, our founder, Joshua Waddilove, realised there was a need for small loans to working people with repayments collected weekly from their homes.
 The basics of Provident Financial's current home credit business are essentially unchanged from the business set up in 1880.